hellums/Bakers/README.md

 - > cd bakers
 - > dotnet run

 You can also use Visual Studio to run the tests and program from the IDE by loading the bakers.sln file in that folder, after cloning.
-To clean up, just return to the folder where you created test and remove that test folder using del test (Windows) or rm -rf test (Mac or Linux).
+To clean up, just return to the folder where you created test and remove that test folder using rmdir /q /s test (Windows) or rm -rf test (Mac or Linux).

 ## Code Louisville Requirements List
 - [X] Project includes a [README file](https://github.com/hellums/bakers/blob/root/README.md) that explains the following: